CursdKitten/Magic-Aquares/README.md

 ### Executing program

-* The program requires minimal interaction, the user need only enter a positive, odd integer.
+The program requires minimal interaction, the user need only enter a positive, odd integer.
 Thereafter a function to create the magic square is called and then a test funtion is called to ensure that every row, column and diagonal equate to the same total, proving that it is in fact, a magic square.

 If the user enters a negative or even number, they will be prompted to enter a positive/odd one.

 ## Authors

-* HyperionDev
-* Kirsten Forrester
+ Kirsten Forrester

 ## Contributors names and contact info